 They must have wondered what kind of lunatic they’d come across.

 Even the most “sophisticated” nations practice immoral, destructive and suicidal weapon management.
 We may recall comparable past-practice humanisms: cannibalism, live sacrifice and slavery.
 Once upon a time, those institutions were hallowed truths in the prevailing constellation of political metaphors.
 Anyone who challenged them would have been deemed crazy.

-Eventually, these old notions were condemned more or less publicly by the still, small voice of private conscience, then abandoned.
-Those who backed them thereafter would have been declared mad and silenced.
+Eventually, these ancient notions were condemned more or less publicly by the still, small voice of private conscience, then abandoned.
+Those who backed them thereafter were declared mad and silenced.
 Might some deviants have held out for slavery or cannibalism?
 Sure, plenty.
 But, more often than not, disgusted majorities restrained them by providing other outlets for their destructive tendencies.
 War, for example.
 War may have turned into the only acceptable outlet: a routine but ungainly way to regulate and redirect those tendencies.

-Just like those prior humanisms, weapon management only seems to be inevitable.
-Just like the others, we could uproot and forget it, for the most part, in one short generation.
+Just like those prior humanisms, weapon management only seems inevitable.
+We could uproot and forget it for the most part in one short generation.
 Just a question of becoming smart enough to do so, rather than reacting blindly to the blinding glare of its influence.